Categories

 - People who are recovering from an operation or illness

-As we discussed in Introduction to XR accessibility, disabilities might be permanent, temporary, or situational.
-Regardless, we need to create experiences that are usable for everyone.
+As we mentioned in Introduction to XR accessibility, there are different types of disability that might be permanent, temporary, or situational.
+Regardless, we need to create experiences that are usable by everyone.

 Muting non-critical information